deadpahn/NSFWSOLID/README.md

 # NSFWSOLID
 Solid principles explained in a very crass NSFW manner.
+I am not the author of this, I got it from a wizard named Abi who said it is MIT LICENSE.

 # SOLID principles - cheatsheet with examples